 Although it sells millions of products, the website doesn’t look overwhelming.
 It simplifies the interface by hiding all the product categories in a hamburger menu.

-So in case you don’t have a specific product in mind, you have the option of choosing a category that best fits the kind of products you are looking for.
+If you don’t have a specific product in mind, you can choose a category that best fits the kind of products you are looking for.

 But hamburger menus aren’t only great for product categories.

-If your website is related to eCommerce products like this medical equipment review site, you can use the hamburger menu to run down features of the website that visitors can enjoy.
+If your website is related to eCommerce products, like this medical equipment review site, you can use the hamburger menu to list features that visitors can enjoy.

 Flamingo is a website for a leave management tool that’s helpful for the HR department of big organizations.

-What makes this website great is that while it uses white spaces to highlight the main feature of the tool, it also takes advantage of colors to highlight its functionality.
+What makes this website great is that while it uses white spaces to highlight the tool’s main feature, it also uses colors to highlight its functionality.

-Right on the top fold, you’ll know who this software is made for and what it does, giving you a glimpse of how it can be helpful for you.
+Right on the top fold, you’ll know who this software is made for and what it does, giving you a glimpse of how it can be helpful.

 Lastly, you get a subtly distinctive CTA button that makes it easy for visitors to know what they have to do next.